Rauw Alejandro: 1993–2013: Early life

+2014–2019: Career beginnings and hit singles

-After quitting soccer, he was left in a light depression, so to improve his mood he decided to switch to a musical career and began to publish songs through SoundCloud in 2014.
+After quitting soccer, he was left in a light depression, so, to improve his mood, he decided to switch to a music career and begin publishing songs through SoundCloud in 2014.
 In November 2016, he released his debut mixtape titled Punto de Equilibrio.
 In January 2017, he signed a music deal with Duars Entertainment.
 In 2018, he was chosen by Sony Music Latin to be part of "Los Próximos", a musical project in which the label sought to enlist new musical talents.
-The musical project helped him gain fame, and as a result other notable artists noticed him and he was featured in multiple collaborations like Kevin Roldán and Khea's "Pa' Tu Casa", and "Luz Apagá" by Ozuna, Lunay and Lyanno that year.
-In December 2017, he released his first single as a lead artist, titled "Toda" with Alex Rose.
-It peaked at the 29th spot on the Billboard Hot Latin Songs charts in November 2018.
-A remix of "Toda" featuring Cazzu, Lenny Tavárez, and Lyanno was released in May 2018.
-The song proved successful, with the music video having over 1 billion views on YouTube as of November 2020.
+The musical project helped him gain fame, and, as a result, other noteworthy artists began to hear his music.
+Alejandro was then featured in multiple collaborations, including Kevin Roldán and Khea's "Pa' Tu Casa" and "Luz Apagá" with Ozuna, Lunay and Lyanno, that year.

+In December 2017, he released his first single as lead artist, titled "Toda", with Alex Rose.
+It peaked at #29 on the Billboard Hot Latin Songs charts in November 2018.
+A subsequent remix of "Toda", featuring Argentine artist Cazzu and fellow Puerto Ricans Lenny Tavárez and Lyanno, was released in May 2018.
+The remix proved successful, with the music video having over 1 billion views on YouTube as of November 2020.
 In January 2019, he released his single "Que le dé" with Nicky Jam.
-In December 2019, his song "Fantasias" with Farruko peaked at the number 12 spot on the US Latin chart, which is also the highest position his songs have reached on the chart, along with "Tattoo".
-Both songs stayed for 20 weeks on the chart, the highest duration for one of Alejandro's songs to date and won the Latin Grammy Award for Best Urban Fusion/Performance in 2021.
+In December 2019, his song "Fantasías", with Farruko, peaked at the #12 spot on the US Hot Latin Songs chart; he also recorded a hugely popular remix (and accompanying music video) to the single, featuring additional verses by Anuel AA, Lunay, and Dominican singer Natti Natasha.
+"Fantasías", at the time, charted at the highest position of any of his songs on the US charts, along with the song "Tattoo".
+Both songs stayed for around 20 weeks on the charts, eventually winning the Latin Grammy Award for Best Urban Fusion/Performance in 2021.
+The remix video for "Fantasías" has received over 425 million views on YouTube.

-Alejandro's debut album, Afrodisíaco, was released on November 13, 2020.
-It was preceded by the release of the songs and music videos, "Enchule", the "Elegí" remix, and "Reloj", with Anuel AA.
+2020–2021: Afrodisíaco and Vice Versa

+On September 4, 2020, Alejandro was featured on the remix and in the music video to the Lyanno song "En Tu Cuerpo", the two once again collaborating with Lenny Tavárez, and also featuring new Argentine singer María Becerra, just 20 years old at the time (in 2020).
+The music video has over 386 million views on YouTube.
+Later that year, his debut album, Afrodisíaco, was released, preceded by the release of three singles and music videos: "Enchule", the "Elegí" remix, and "Reloj" (with Anuel AA).

 On May 20, 2021, he released "Todo de Ti", which peaked at the number 2 spot on Spotify's Top Songs Global chart.
-On June 25, 2021, he released his album,Vice Versa, through Sony Music Latin.
+On June 25, 2021, he released his sophomore album, Vice Versa, through Sony Music Latin and Duars Entertainment.
 Afrodisíaco earned him a nomination for Best Música Urbana Album at the 64th Annual Grammy Awards.

+In July 2021, Alejandro was featured on the Jennifer Lopez song "Cambia el Paso" and appeared in its accompanying music video, shot in Miami.